 About: The Atomic Spectra Database (ASD) contains data for radiative transitions and energy levels in atoms and atomic ions.
 Data are included for observed transitions of 99 elements and energy levels of 56 elements.

-About: An international federation of data repositories containing earth observations data, including data from fields such as ecology, biology, evolution, and environmental sciences such as hydrology, oceanography, and atmospheric science.
+An international federation of data repositories containing earth observations data, including data from fields such as ecology, biology, evolution, and environmental sciences such as hydrology, oceanography, and atmospheric science.
 DataONE is a federation with participation from hundreds of field stations, universities, and government agencies through the DataONE Member Nodes.

-About: An international repository of data underlying scientific and medical publications, particularly data for which no specialized repository exists.
+An international repository of data underlying scientific and medical publications, particularly data for which no specialized repository exists.
 All material in Dryad is associated with a scholarly publication.
 Most data in the repository are associated with peer-reviewed articles, although data associated with non-peer reviewed publications from reputable academic sources, such as dissertations, are also accepted.
 Dryad is a non-profit organization.

-About: A scientific publishing as it stands is an inefficient way to do science on a global scale.
+A scientific publishing as it stands is an inefficient way to do science on a global scale.
 FigShare allows you to share all of your data, negative results and unpublished figures.

-About: The Knowledge Network for Biocomplexity (KNB) is an international data repository containing ecology, biology, and environmental science data with a global distribution.
+The Knowledge Network for Biocomplexity (KNB) is an international data repository containing ecology, biology, and environmental science data with a global distribution.
 The KNB is a grass-roots partnership of collaborating feld stations, laboratories, and research networks that openly publish and share data.
 The KNB is a Member Node within the DataONE data federation.

-About: stands for "Publishing Network for Geoscientific & Environmental Data".
+Stands for "Publishing Network for Geoscientific & Environmental Data".
 Open to deposits from any scientist.
 Most datasets are open; some are restricted.
 Hosted by the Alfred Wegener Institute for Polar and Marine Research and the University of Bremen's Center for Marine Environmental Sciences.